srele96/sk-experiments/sandbox/samples/use_wxwidgets/README.md

 - Will I have a chain reaction when adding a feature because of technical debt?

 I am drilling down hard and looking for alternative use cases of the function, method, class, or something else I'm trying to use and how my solution fits the philosophy library, framework, or whatever.
 Every library has best practices, and I don't know them when starting out.

+## Why does it feel so easy?

+Other than figuring out how `wxWidgets` manages this and that and putting together a solution, I know it conceptually.
+I have a general conceptual high level idea of how the components need to work.
+We could say I have a conceptual algorithm that I am simply looking for a way to implement using `wxWidgets`.
+I am going from an existing solution in my mind, a conceptual one, to implementing it using `C++` and library `wxWidgets`.

+Now, that is awesome because I can practice C++, wxWidgets, and GUI programming while not having to worry about the complexity of solving a problem and investigating how to solve it.
+I started from a solution instead of a problem.
+A problem I wouldn't be able to solve at the moment would be for example: _"Perhaps a music player?"_.
+I would have to go out and learn how are music players implemented?
+How do they handle the sound?
+Where would I store the sound?
+Etc...
+Or even more challenging: _"A software for the sound analysis and pattern recognition."_ How the hell do I do that?

+However, maybe a programming language would not be an issue in that case?
+Developing an efficient algorithm would probably be challenging as hell?

+I don't really understand.
+Maybe I should look for something that is just incredibly challenging and difficult to do?

+The problem that I have is that solutions feel like the pour in my mind and that I have a feeling of flow unlike when I'm trying to internalize some complex concepts.
+I feel like algorithmic problem solving at this point is really going to challenge my thinking process properly.